-I was on the board of directors for the NY chapter of AAEM ( American Academy of Emergency Medicine), as a student representative.
+About "PPE procurement activities."I was on the board of directors for the NY chapter of AAEM ( American Academy of Emergency Medicine), as a student representative.
 During the first wave of COVID in NYC, we were tasked by the leadership with a PPE procurement drive; this was later delegated to medical students around the city who were eager to help with the COVID effort and who had a lot of free time due to suspended classes.
 The drive was quite successful at a time when manual resources to track down suppliers, warehouse stocks, and sifting through the black market sources was difficult for hospital administrators.
 Having seen this process up close, done by the volunteer time of medical students, the price tag of ~1M$ for this seems exceptionally ridiculous.
 The PPE procurement activities they proposed must have either been on an entirely different scale/direction or just over budgeted.

 (Sorry, for non serious comment)

 Looking at the text's tone, it seems like this is about community-building, residential fellowships.
 As opposed to research fellowships which are basically jobs.
 What other contexts is the word ‘fellowship’ used in ?